Authored by the expert who managed and guided the team behind the Mozambique Property Pack

 How much are property prices expected to increase in Maputo in 2026?

-As of early 2026, property prices in Maputo are expected to increase by approximately 6% to 9% in nominal terms over the course of the year, assuming the economy remains stable and no major shocks occur.
+As of 2026, property prices in Maputo are expected to increase by about 5% to 7% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Maputo.